JustWhit3/useful-guides/README.md

 - Slides of Prof. [Silvia Arcelli](https://www.unibo.it/sitoweb/silvia.arcelli) from the course "[Laboratorio di Elettromagnetismo e Ottica [Modulo 3]](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/434322)" at University of Bologna, for the ROOT installation on Ubuntu, MacOS and Windows.
 - CERN ROOT [installing page](https://root.cern/install/) for the ROOT installation from alternative ways.
 - [This](https://mylifeaccordingtome2.wordpress.com/2019/12/15/sviluppare-in-c-con-root-usando-visual-studio-code/) website for the ROOT on VS Code guide.
+- [This](https://root.cern/blog/vscode-extension-announcement/) website for the ROOT on VS Code extension.